Effects of Alcoholism

 - Unintentional and intentional injuries such as domestic violence, car crash or drowning

-Alcohol acts as a depressant within our central nervous system and takes an intricate mode of action and affects multiple systems within the brain.
+Alcohol acts as a depressant within our central nervous system, affecting multiple systems within the brain.
 When alcohol is consumed it rapidly absorbs into your bloodstream which will carry the alcohol throughout your body.
 A drink generally stays in your system for about two hours, however this time frame can vary based on factors such as weight and gender.
 Once you begin drinking your blood alcohol concentration (BAC) peaks, and then goes back down.
-When drank n moderation alcohol can make people feel relaxed and happy.
-However, once alcohol takes on the depressant effects it can cause drowsiness and confusion.
-Drinking too much alcohol can negatively impact multiple parts of the body.
-Alcohol is especially harmful to the liver, the organ which breaks down alcohol and other harmful substances.
+When drinking in moderation, alcohol’s depressant qualities lead to feelings of relaxation and happiness.
+However, once alcohol, further consumption increases the depressant affects and can cause drowsiness and confusion.
+Over consumption of alcohol is especially harmful to the liver, the organ responsible for breaking down alcohol and other harmful substances.
 People who abuse alcohol over a long span of time often develop diseases such as liver inflammation (alcoholic hepatitis) or severe scarring on the liver (cirrhosis), alcohol related liver disease can ultimately end fatally.

-When alcohol isn’t broken down by the liver, it travels throughout the rest of the body, even up to the brain.
+Large amounts of alcohol take longer for the liver to metabolize, allowing it to travel throughout the rest of the body including the brain.
 Alcohol is capable of affecting areas of the brain which are responsible for controlling movement, speech, judgement, and memory.
-These effects induce symptoms similar to drunkenness such as walking difficulties, slurred speech, lapse in memory, and impulsive behaviors.
-Over time, long-term drinking can cause the frontal lobes of the brain to shrink, ultimately leading to impaired thinking skills.
+These effects induce classic symptoms of drunkenness such as walking difficulties, slurred speech, lapse in memory, and impulsive behaviors.
+Over time, long-term drinking can cause the frontal lobes of the brain to shrink, ultimately leading to impaired thought processes.
 Symptoms exhibited by chronic alcoholics include delirium tremens which causes permanent memory loss.

-Alcohol has both good and bad effects on the heart. the good is that research has shown that moderate drinking, up to two drinks daily for men and one drink for women, can lower one’s chance of developing heart disease. the bad is that heavy drinking can damage the heart.
+Alcohol’s impact on the heart has been greatly debated.
+Some research has shown that moderate drinking- up to two drinks daily for men and one drink for women- can lower one’s chance of developing heart disease.
+Other evidence shows that heavy drinking can damage the heart.
 Long-term alcohol use can lead to high blood pressure, which increases one’s chances for developing heart disease.
-Nonetheless, the good id that blood pressure is capable of going back to normal within a few months of ending heavy drinking if severe damage has not already been done to the heart.
+Thankfully, blood pressure levels may return back to normal within a few months of ending heavy drinking if severe damage has not already been done to the heart.